Swimming at the 2020 Summer Olympics – Men's 400 metre freestyle: Summary

-In one of the most stunning upsets in Olympic swimming history, Tunisia's Ahmed Hafnaoui became the lowest-seeded swimmer to win gold since 2004, when Kirsty Coventry won the 200 backstroke as the 21st seed.
-Entered into the meet ranked 16th with a month-old personal best time of 3:46.16, Hafnaoui dropped almost half a second to qualify for the final in 8th place by just 0.14 s.
-The youngest swimmer in the final field, the 18 year old Tunisian was third at the 100 m mark, before moving up to second by the 150.
-Though he was 0.31 seconds behind Australia's Jack McLoughlin at the final turn, Hafnaoui used a blistering final lap to overtake him, recording a winning time of 3:43.36 - nearly three seconds faster than his entry time.
-By winning the title, Hafnaoui became the first African Olympic champion in this event and the second Tunisian swimmer to win gold, emulating the feats of his idol Oussama Mellouli.
+Ahmed Hafnaoui of Tunisia won the gold medal after entering the competition as the 16th seed.
+He was the lowest-seeded swimmer to win an Olympic swimming event since Kirsty Coventry, who won the 200-metre backstroke as the 21st seed in 2004.
+Hafnaoui entered with a personal-best time of 3:46.16, set the previous month.
+He improved that time in the heats and qualified eighth for the final by 0.14 seconds.
+The 18-year-old, the youngest swimmer in the final, was third after 100 metres and moved into second by the 150-metre mark.
+He trailed Australia's Jack McLoughlin by 0.31 seconds at the final turn before overtaking him during the final 50 metres.
+Hafnaoui won in 3:43.36, which was 2.80 seconds faster than his entry time.
+He became the first African swimmer to win the Olympic title in the event and the second Tunisian swimmer to win an Olympic gold medal, after Oussama Mellouli.

-Meanwhile McLoughlin, swimming out in lane 2, moved to the lead at the halfway mark before maintaining his position until the final turn.
-However, he could not fend off the late charge from Hafnaoui, settling for silver in 3:43.52.
-Swimming alongside Hafnaoui, the U.S.' Kieran Smith unleashed the second fastest closing split in the field to win the nation's first medal in this event since Peter Vanderkaay in 2012.
-While Austria's Felix Auboeck was third at the final turn, he narrowly missed the podium to place fourth in a tie with Germany Henning Mühlleitner who was the fastest finisher in the field.
+McLoughlin, swimming in lane 2, took the lead at the halfway mark and remained ahead through the final turn.
+He finished second in 3:43.52, 0.16 seconds behind Hafnaoui.
+The United States' Kieran Smith recorded the second-fastest final 50-metre split among the finalists and won the bronze medal.
+It was the first U.S. medal in the event since Peter Vanderkaay won bronze in 2012.
+Austria's Felix Auboeck, who was third at the final turn, finished joint fourth with Germany's Henning Mühlleitner.
+Mühlleitner recorded the fastest final 50-metre split of the field.